foxglove/mcap/docs/specification/README.md

 Records may be extended by adding new fields at the end of existing fields.
 Readers should ignore any unknown fields.

-The Footer record will not be extended.
+> The Footer record will not be extended.

+Each record definition below contains a `Type` column.
+See the [Serialization](#serialization) section on how to serialize each type.

 ### Header (op=0x01)